 Destination information

 Malkasaari is suitable for those traveling with many types of watercraft.
 Its shores are open and rocky, but also have sandy bottoms.
 Paddlers and SUP boarders will find good landing spots, the best of which are located on the northern side of the island.
 For boaters, landing is made easier by a pier and about ten buoy spots on the north side.
-There is also a sandy beach on the island suitable for swimming.
+Not having your own boat is no problem, as there is a connecting ferry service to the island from June to August.

 Accessibility